About River Terrace

 The city prepared and adopted the River Terrace Stormwater Master Plan in 2014 for the purpose of protecting:

-- the health and function of downstream stream corridors for habitat and recreation
+- The health and function of downstream stream corridors for habitat and recreation, and

 The plan’s stormwater management strategies are based upon the needs and characteristics of each drainage basin in River Terrace.
 These strategies make use of existing topography, natural systems, and stormwater facility design to effectively and efficiently ensure that: (1) all stormwater runoff from development is treated before it enters a stream, river, or wetland, and (2) the amount of stormwater runoff anticipated from development is appropriately managed to prevent stream erosion and property damage.
 The former objective is about protecting water quality, while the latter objective is about managing water quantity.

 The plan’s stormwater management strategies are based upon Clean Water Services (CWS) Design and Construction Standards, the CWS Low Impact Development Approaches (LIDA) Handbook, and the city’s commitment to develop and adopt new design standards for River Terrace in collaboration with CWS.
-Click here to view the city’s stormwater management standards.
 The need for these new standards is based upon the following:

 - The city’s recent experiences dealing with channel stability problems elsewhere on Bull Mountain.